microsoft/onnxruntime/BUILD.md

 ### Prerequisites
 * dotnet is required for building csharp bindings and creating managed nuget package.
 Follow the instructions [here]((https://dotnet.microsoft.com/download) to download dotnet.
 Tested with versions 2.1 and 3.1.
 * nuget.exe.
 Follow the instructions [here](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#nugetexe-cli) to download nuget
-  * On windows, downloading nuget is straightforward and simply following the instructions above should work.
+  * On Windows, downloading nuget is straightforward and simply following the instructions above should work.
   * On Linux, nuget relies on Mono runtime and therefore this needs to be setup too.
 Above link has all the information to setup Mono and nuget.
 The instructions can directly be found [here](https://www.mono-project.com/docs/getting-started/install/).
 In some cases it is required to run `sudo apt-get install mono-complete` after installing mono.

 ### Build Instructions